TIPS AND TROUBLESHOOTING

 - If Calcium Hardness level is correct, add one bag of salt per 50,000L pool size to increase the conductivity of the pool water..

 SOLUTION:Test Total Alkalinity – green clear water can be an indication that T/A is too low.
 There is no need to adjust the total alkalinity (T/A) unless it drops below 50 – 60.
-If raising the T/A try to keep it in between 80 – 120.
-Do not add too much buffer, as the higher buffer level will cause a higher pH, and increase your acid usage.
-The water may tinge clear green if the T/A gets too low for any period of time.
+If raising the T/A try to keep it in between 80 – 120 ppM.
+When bringing the Total Alkalinity up from low to normal levels, do NOT add too much Buffer (Sodium Bicarbonate) at any one time (as the higher buffer level will cause a higher pH, and increase your acid usage.)
+Add a Maximum of 3kg's per day for 50,000L pool.
+Turn off the Eco-Oxidizer until alkalinity levels are back to normal.
 The ioniser will not cause any corrosion if the T/A is low (under 60).
-The levels of water balance that we prescribe fall into the area that is neither corrosive nor scale forming.
+The levels of water balance that we prescribe fall into the area that is neither corrosive nor scale forming. *If the pool is fitted with a pH Boss, activate the “buffer delay” function When adding more than 200gm per 10,000 litres pool water as this will avoid lowering the Total Alkalinity prematurely from Buffer use.

 - Worn Bionizer anodes, where the user did not see the red light on the Bionizer flashing.